 EASE OF USE

-Additionally, we consider how user-friendly the headlamp is for different users, including those who might not be familiar with advanced gear.
+Additionally, we consider how user-friendly the headlamp is for different wearers, including those who might not be familiar with advanced gear.
 By focusing on these factors, we determine which headlamps provide a seamless and hassle-free experience.

 FEATURES

 When evaluating the features of headlamps, we assess each model’s functionality and additional features that enhance usability.
-We examine aspects like adjustable brightness settings, multiple light modes (such as red light or strobe), and any specialized functions that contribute to the headlamp’s versatility.
+We examine aspects like adjustable brightness settings, multiple light modes (such as red-light or strobe), and any specialized functions that contribute to the headlamp’s versatility.
 We also consider the ease of accessing and switching between these features, ensuring they are intuitive and straightforward.

 Additionally, we test the headlamp’s compatibility with accessories, such as helmet mounts or bike attachments, and any included extras, like rechargeable batteries or protective cases.
 We assess the durability of these features, checking if they withstand typical wear and tear.